HPV and cancer

 difficulty or pain when passing urine.

-These can also be caused by non-cancerous conditions, but it's important to get any symptoms checked by your GP.
+These can also be symptoms of other, non-cancerous conditions, but it's important to get any symptoms checked by your GP.

 Not much is known about HPV and anal cancer, but high-risk HPV can cause cell changes around the anus.
-The changes are known as anal intra-epithelial neoplasia (AIN).
+These changes are known as anal intra-epithelial neoplasia (AIN).

 Not everyone who has HPV will develop AIN.
 It occurs more often in men who have anal sex and in HIV-positive men and women.